From High School Hub to Hospitals, Empathy Guides the Designs of HKS’ Lisa Adams

-HKS designer Lisa Adams grew up with a pencil in her hand and her head in the clouds, sketching figments of her imagination on notebooks while her teachers droned on in class.
+HKS Principal and designer Lisa Adams grew up with a pencil in her hand and her head in the clouds, sketching figments of her imagination on notebooks while her teachers droned on in class.

 But it was a trip to the hospital that sparked her prolific design career.